-Refinement of the draft SpecificationEarly Draft Review_begins when the PMO announces the availability of the draft Specification for Early Draft Review_posts it to the JCP Website and announces the start of Early Draft Review.
+Early Draft Review begins when the PMO announces the availability of the draft Specification for Early Draft Review.
 The goal of Early Draft Review is to get the draft Specification into a form suitable for Public Review as quickly as possible by uncovering and correcting major problems with the draft.
 Early Draft Review is an early-access review, and should ideally take place when the Specification still has some unresolved issues.
 The public's participation in Early Draft Review is an important part of the process since in the past comments from the public have raised fundamental architectural and technological issues that have considerably improved some Specifications.